February 27, 2017, by Lindsay Brooke

 Every year up to ten Media Fellows are mentored by professional journalists and learn how the media operates and reports on science, how to communicate with the media and to engage the wider public with science through the media.

-After their media placement Fellows attend the in September.
+After their media placement Fellows attend the British Science Festival in September.
 This provides an opportunity to gain valuable experience working alongside a range of media organisations from all over the UK in the BSA’s dedicated Press Centre.
 The Festival also offers opportunities to learn from a wide range of public engagement activities and network with academics, journalists and science communicators.

 The benefits of taking part in the scheme are listed here.

 How to apply

 Our applications open today will close at 9am on Wednesday 22 March 2017.
 We are offering three funded places, one for Science, Engineering and Medicine and Health Sciences, one for Arts and one for Social Sciences.
 A shortlist of two applicants for each of the funded places will be chosen by the media relations team in the University press office and these will be submitted to the BSA by close of business on Friday 24 March 2017.